advanwinkel/feathers-apollo-api/README.md

-# feathers-apollo-api
+# f-aa2

-> Featers-Apollo server for Web api
+> Feathers Apollo server for external API with authentication

 ## About